 The Company monitors various economic indicators and business trends in all of the countries in which it operates to anticipate demand for the Company's services.
 These trends are evaluated to determine the appropriate level of investment, including personnel, which will best position the Company for success in the current and future global macroeconomic environment.
 The Company's investments in headcount are typically structured to proactively support and align with expected revenue growth trends and productivity metrics.
 Visibility into future revenues is limited not only due to the dependence on macroeconomic conditions noted above, but also because of the relatively short duration of the Company's client engagements.
 Accordingly, the Company's headcount and other investments are typically assessed on at least a quarterly basis.
-During the first three quarters of 2022, the Company increased headcount across all segments when compared to prior year-end levels.
+During the first quarter of 2023, the Company decreased headcount for its contract talent solutions and permanent placement talent solutions segments, while it increased headcount for its Protiviti segment, when compared to prior year-end levels.